-

 Step 1: Understand your obligations and how you handle or intend to handle CDR data

-The first key step in developing a CDR policy is to ensure you have a clear understanding of how you handle (or intend to handle) CDR data.
-This includes understanding relevant practices, procedures and systems, and the other parties you may have arrangements with, such as outsourced service providers or CDR representatives.
+The first key step in developing a CDR policy is to ensure you have a clear understanding of what type (or types) of CDR entity you are, which obligations apply to you and how you handle (or intend to handle) CDR data.
+This includes understanding relevant practices, procedures and systems, and the arrangements you may have with third parties, such as CDR outsourcing arrangements or CDR representative arrangements.
 This will assist you to accurately and openly describe to your consumers how you will handle CDR data and enable you to deal with inquiries, requests and complaints under the CDR system.

 You must include the mandatory requirements set out below under the section What information must be included in a CDR policy?

 You must also understand your broader CDR privacy obligations regarding the collection, use and disclosure of CDR data.
-This will differ based on whether you are a data holder, an accredited person, or a designated gateway.
+This will differ based on whether you are a data holder or an accredited person.

 Where your entity performs more than one role in the CDR system (for example, as both a data holder and an accredited person), you may either have a single CDR policy that outlines how you handle CDR data in both capacities, or have separate CDR policies for each capacity.